StrikeEB/PlantMonitor/README.md

 The solution will provide _insights at a glance_ into plant health using time-series data on temperature, soil humidity and moisture.

-This project focuses on sensing and insights visualisation, which could potentially call for an action.
-Control systems to water plants when soil humidity drops below a certain level could be the next potential iteration of the project.
+This project focuses on _sensing and insights visualisation_, which could potentially call for an action. _Control systems_ to automatically water plants when the need is identified by the insights provided could be the next potential iteration of the project.

 The project is based around a single plant, but the methodology and solution architecture introduced are easily scalable.
 You can use this project as a basis to then add sensors for further insights, or scale by increasing the number of data collection nodes to inform about performance of multiple plants – even a whole farm!